fabricasapiens/Wi3/readme.md

 </code>
 Now rename the 'fabricasapiens-Wi3-somename' folder to 'wi3'.

-### File permissions ###
-For Wi3 to work,the app needs write access to four folders.

-- app/latest/logs
-- app/latest/cache
-- sites
-- vhosts

-### Routing to the cms ###
+### Setup ###
-In order to access wi3, you will need to make it accessible through a URL.
-Usually, this involves a .htaccess file that points to the Wi3 installation.

-You could do this by placing something along these lines in a .htaccess file in your www-root

-    RewriteEngine On

-    RewriteCond %{SERVER_NAME} ^127.0.0.1$ [NC]
-    RewriteRule (.*) /wi3/vhosts/%{HTTP_HOST}/httpdocs/$1/ [E=REDIRECTED:TRUE,L]

-The specific code above will only allow connections from http://127.0.0.1 and point it to the 127.0.0.1 vhost folder.
-This is desired for local development.
-On a deployed server, you want to change 127.0.0.1 with your actual hostname.

-Note that the above .htaccess will not allow connections from http://localhost!
-If you want http://localhost to work along with http://127.0.0.1, you should make a vhost folder named 'localhost' and change the .htaccess into something like this

-    RewriteEngine On
-    RewriteRule (.*) /wi3/vhosts/%{HTTP_HOST}/httpdocs/$1/ [E=REDIRECTED:TRUE,L]

-This guide however assumes access from http://127.0.0.1.

-As can be seen in the .htaccess file, all requests from 127.0.0.1 are routed to the <code>/wi3/vhosts/127.0.0.1/</code> folder.
-This folder should exist, and should contain at least a 'log' and a 'httpdocs' subfolder.
-The 'httpdocs' folder should subsequently contain a .htaccess file that does the final routing to the proper places.
-See the file as included in the download for details.
+Point your browser to the Wi3 folder and append "/setup/" to the end of the URL.
+An example URL could be <code>http://localhost/wi3/setup/</code>.
+The installation will walk you through a few steps, after which all important settings are done.

+On the last step, click on the link that will take you to the superadmin area.

-### DB setup ###
+### Creating a site ###
-Congratulations, you have Wi3 working.
-Now we only need to get the Database up and running so the cms can do some actual work!

-First of all, rename <code>app/config/database.php.example</code> into <code>app/config/database.php</code> and edit the file to match your database setup.
-It is strongly advised to give Wi3 a dedicated database, and not a shared one!
+PLEASE NOTE: While the setup is both Dutch and English, the CMS is currently only in Dutch.
+There will be an english version later; in the meantime, you might be able to guess quite some words by mixing German with English...

+Creating sites is currently not very easy, and a clean user-interface for this is the first thing on the todo list.
+There are basically three steps:

+1. Ensure that the correct files reside on disk in the <code>sites</code> folder.
+The <code>demosite</code> site will already be there and serves as an example.
-Although the config in <code>app/config/database.php</code> uses an existing DB, Wi3 will create another separate database for every new site you enable.
+2. Ensure that the database-settings for the site are correct.
+This is important because Wi3 will create another separate database for every new site you enable.
 Wi3 will use a site-specific database-config for that, as found in <code>sites/[sitename]/config/database.php</code>.
-For the demosite, rename <code>sites/demosite/config/database.php.example</code> into <code>sites/demosite/config/database.php</code> and edit the file so that the user is valid.
-Do *not* change the databasename.
+For the <code>demosite</code> site, rename <code>sites/demosite/config/database.php.example</code> into <code>sites/demosite/config/database.php</code> and edit the file so that the database user is valid.
+Do **not change** the databasename.
 Note that Wi3 requires a DB account that has the privileges to indeed create the desired database!

-Now, go to <code>http://127.0.0.1/_wi3controllers/setup/</code>.
-You will be presented with a bare interface to setup the first necessary tables.
-Simply click the links from top to bottom.

-Once you are done, you have enabled the 'superadmin' user and you can start managing sites!

-### Creating a site ###
+3. Create a site through the superadminarea.
-PLEASE NOTE: The CMS is currently Dutch.
-There will be an english version later; in the meantime, you might be able to guess quite some words by mixing German with English...

-Point your browser to <code>http://127.0.0.1/superadminarea</code> and login with superadmin/superadmin.
 As you can see, there are no sites yet.
-Fill the top input with 'demosite' (this is the site that the .htaccess in the 127.0.0.1 points to) and give it a title (e.g. 'local demosite') in the second input.
+Fill the top input with 'demosite'.
+The top input will be used to get the correct site in the <code>sites</code> folder.
+In the second input, give the site a title (e.g. 'local demosite' but anything works).
 Then set the select to 'ja' and click 'aanmaken'.
 The CMS will now create a site along with a default admin login.

 Congratulations, you now have everything working to log into the CMS and do some actual content managing!